mTurner-beepboop/t2fa_project/readme.md

 * `dissertation/` Source folder for the final project dissertation
 * `presentation/` Folder containing files regarding the final presentation for the project
 * `models/` Folder containing the digital 3D models that were designed for the project
-* `notes/` Notes that were made on paper throughout the project
+* `images/` Images of models and development notes created during the project
-* 'ethics/' Folder containing all related ethical information regarding the user study
+* `ethics/` Folder containing all related ethical information regarding the user study

 ## Source code